As the latest dispute between Birmingham's bin workers and the city council rumbles on, residents will changes in how their rubbish is collected.

 During the temporary service people should put both bins out on their recycling collection day.

-While Unison says the first strike by its members will be on 22 February.
+While Unison says the first strike by its members will be Friday 22 February.

 What can I expect?

-While the contingency is under way, crews will dispose of rubbish "in the most effective way possible" to keep the streets clean, the council said.
+While the contingency service is in place, crews will dispose of rubbish "in the most effective way possible" to keep the streets clean, the council said.

-It said it may mean general waste and recycling are mixed.
+It said it may mean general waste and recycling were mixed.

 Because of that, people should leave their bins out if they are not picked up by their usual collection time.